-All accounts in Outlook 2016 have access to an Archive folder.
-The Archive folder is one of Outlook's default folders, like Inbox, Sent Items, and the Deleted Items folder.
-You can't delete the Archive folder.
+All accounts have access to an Archive folder.
+For Office 365, Outlook.com, and Exchange accounts, the Archive folder is one of Outlook's default folders, like Inbox, Sent Items, and the Deleted Items folder.
+This folder can't be deleted.
 If you use Outlook with an Exchange or Exchange Online account, folder policies such as retention policies apply to the Archive folder.

 Using the Archive button to move messages to the Archive folder doesn't reduce your mailbox size.
-If you need to reduce your mailbox size, you can use Online Archive in Office 365 for Enterprise or Archive items manually.
+If you have to reduce your mailbox size, you can use Online Archive in Office 365 for enterprises or you can archive items manually.

-Archived items remain easy to find from the search box or by navigating to your Archive folder.
-When you type a term in the Search box, by default, Outlook 2016 searches all folders in your mailbox.
+Archived items remain easy to find from the search box or by navigating to your Archivefolder.
+By default, when you type a term in the Search box, Outlook searches all folders in your mailbox.

-Items are still available on your phone or other devices via the Archive folder
+Items are still available on your phone or other devices through the Archive folder

 Select one or more messages in your Inbox or other folder to archive.

-In the Delete group, choose Archive.
-You can also use the Backspace key to immediately archive one or more selected messages.
+In the Delete group, select Archive.
+You can also use the Backspacekey to immediately archive one or more selected messages.

-Note: Your Archive folder already exists, even if you've never used the feature before.
+Note: For Office 365, Exchange, Exchange Online, and Outlook.com accounts, your Archive folder already exists, even if you've never used the feature before.
 You'll find it in your Outlook folder list.
-If you don't see the folder and you're using Outlook 2016, go to File > Office Account > Update Options > Update Now.
+If you don't see the folder and you're using Outlook 2016 or Outlook for Office 365, go to File > Office Account > Update Options > Update Now.

-Note: The Archive button is only visible in Outlook 2016.
+Note: The Archive button is visible only in Outlook 2016, Outlook 2019, and Outlook for Office 365.
 Older versions of Outlook do not have the Archive button on the ribbon.

-Note: If you have a message open in its own window rather than the Reading pane, the Backspace key will not archive the message.
-You'll need to close the message and view it in the Reading pane for the Backspace key to archive the message.
+Note: If you have a message open in its own window instead of the Reading pane, the Backspace key will not archive the message.
+You have to close the message and view it in the Reading pane for the Backspace keyto archive the message.
 When the message is open in a new window, the only way to archive the message is by using the Archive button on the ribbon.

 How do I find the Archive folder?

-Your Archive folder is in the folder list.
-To display the folder list, select View > Folder Pane. and choose Normal.
+Your Archivefolder is in the folder list.
+To display the folder list, select View > Folder Pane > Normal.

 How do I search the Archive Folder?